flycheck/flycheck/doc/languages.rst

          this syntax checker if eslint cannot find a valid configuration file for the current buffer.

+      .. defcustom:: flycheck-eslint-args

+         A list of additional arguments that are passed to eslint.

       .. defcustom:: flycheck-eslint-rules-directories

          A list of directories with custom rules.